Nadhmi Auchi: Honours and awards

 In 1996, the President of Tunisia, Zine El Abidine Ben Ali, made him an Officer of the Order of the Republic.
 In 2002, he was also awarded the Grand Cordon of the Order of Independence by King Abdullah II of Jordan.

 In 2003, Auchi was made a Knight Grand Cross of the Royal Order of Francis I (GCFO) by Prince Carlo, Duke of Castro, this in recognition of his major contributions to inter-church and inter-faith dialogue.
 In England, the College of Arms approved his Coat of Arms in 2004.
 In the same year the president of the Republic of Lebanon, Émile Lahoud, awarded Auchi with the Membership First Grade of the Lebanese Order of Merit, having already appointed him as a Commander of the National Order of the Cedar in 2000.
 He was made a Knight of the Order of St. Sylvester (KSS) by Pope John Paul II in 2004.

 In 2005 Auchi was made Grao-Mestre da Ordem do Merito Anhanguera in Brazil and was elected as an Honorary Member in the International College of Surgeons in Chicago, Illinois.

-Auchi was awarded 'The Presidential Prize' in 2007 by the President of the American University in Cairo, this in appreciation of his efforts in supporting higher education in the Arab World.
+Auchi was awarded 'The Presidential Prize' in 2007 by the President of the American University in Cairo, in appreciation of his efforts in supporting higher education in the Arab World.